nicksstapleton/blog/_posts/2026-02-03-logos-buyers-guide.md

 ![](/assets/images/Logos Subscription.png)

-If you use my link, you will **[receive an additional 60 days free!](https://logos.sjv.io/stapleton)** [^1]

-Here's an overview of the pricing.
+If want to try any of these subscriptions risk-free, you can use my link and get **[an extended 60-day free trial subscription!](https://logos.sjv.io/stapleton)** [^1]

-If you own a Logos 10 or earlier package, you are eligible for a cheaper price.
-A
+If you own a Logos 10 or earlier package, you are eligible for a cheaper subscription price because you've previously purchased features in Logos.
+The chart below will help you identify what pricing you could expect to receive.

 ![](/assets/images/LogosSubscriptionPricing.png)